As an Amazon Associate I earn from qualifying purchases.

 This rum balls recipe is a healthier twist of these delicious classics, but that doesn’t make them any less wonderful!

-Rum balls are a classic holiday treat that seem to end up on every buffet and cookie platter!
+Rum balls are a classic holiday treat that seems to end up on every buffet and cookie platter!
 Most of the time you avoid them when you are cutting out processed ingredients and white sugar but you don’t have to skip them when you make them with clean, whole ingredients.
 And trust me, you won’t miss anything with this recipe!
 You can make these with your favorite dark rum or substitute with rum extract for a non-alcoholic version.

 HOW TO MAKE THEM: